Michael Nutter: Elections

 Nutter resigned from the city council in 2006 in order to focus on running for mayor the following year; he later resigned as Chairman of the Pennsylvania Convention Center Authority Board in April 2007.
-Nutter quickly moved to position himself as a reformer.
-On April 27, 2007, The Philadelphia Inquirer endorsed Nutter for mayor, Nutter was also endorsed by the Philadelphia Daily News, Philadelphia magazine, Northeast Times, Philadelphia City Paper, Philadelphia Weekly, The Daily Pennsylvanian, Philly for Change, the Penn Democrats, and Clean Water Action.
+In his mayoral campaign, he received endorsements from The Philadelphia Inquirer, Philadelphia Daily News, Philadelphia magazine, Northeast Times, Philadelphia City Paper, Philadelphia Weekly, The Daily Pennsylvanian, Philly for Change, the Penn Democrats, and Clean Water Action.

-Nutter won the Democratic primary election on May 15, winning 37% of the vote in a crowded election of four other people; He then went on to win the general election on November 6, 2007, with 83% of the vote against opponent Al Taubenberger, who won 13%.
+Nutter won the Democratic primary election on May 15 with 37% of the vote; He then went on to win the general election on November 6, 2007, with 83% of the vote against Republican nominee Al Taubenberger's 13%.

 Nutter announced that he would run for reelection on December 22, 2010.
-He easily won the primary election against Milton Street, getting 76% of the vote.
-Despite the lopsided victory, Street capturing 24% of the Democratic vote astonished many and served to diminish Nutter.
-He defeated two candidates in the general election of November 2011, garnering over 70% of the vote on a voter turnout of around 18%.
+He won the primary election against Milton Street with 76% of the vote, and the general election with 75% of the vote.

 Public safety

-When Nutter assumed office in 2008, he immediately started working to reform the Philadelphia Police Department.

-Early in 2008, the Philadelphia Police Department was reorganized.

 PhillyRising

-In 2010, Mayor Nutter commissioned a pilot project labeled "Public Service Areas" to supplement police response with a coordinated effort from other city agencies in areas of the city plagued with chronic issues of crime and disorder.
+In 2010, Nutter commissioned a pilot project labeled "Public Service Areas" to supplement police response with a coordinated effort from other city agencies in areas of the city plagued with chronic issues of crime and disorder.
 After some initial signs of crime reduction in the Hartranft community of North Philadelphia, the pilot was renamed "the PhillyRising Collaborative" and expanded across each of the Philadelphia Police Department's six divisions.
 Each neighborhood selected for participation in PhillyRising is chosen based on an evaluation data regarding levels of crime, disorder, and other quality of life data.

 Since its inception in 2010, the PhillyRising Collaborative has supported crime reduction through improved quality of life in some of Philadelphia's most challenged communities.
 The team has supported active citizens with a variety of strategies, including the creation of three public computer labs (Hartranft, Frankford, & Kensington), and three Citizens' Engagement Academies (Hartranft, Swampoodle/Strawberry Mansion, & Point Breeze) which have produced 65 resident graduates.
 PhillyRising has also helped re-open the Hartranft Community Pool and brought the Police Athletic League to Hartranft Elementary School.
 These efforts, and many others, have helped to produce an average reduction of Part 1 Crimes by 4% and Part 2 Crimes by 9.5% after a full year of PhillyRising involvement in the pilot neighborhood.
 These reductions are significantly greater than those for the surrounding Police District.